 CR: And for that change to happen, would some really big disaster have to come first?

 DJ: That’s right.
 I think ultimately that reckoning will be forced upon these governments.
 When you have these larger countries with very, very large populations, the government is simply not going to be able to contain the level of chaos and need that’s going to be happening as all of these climate impacts intensify.
 We are looking into a very dystopian future.
 When times get really dire and hard, people can go one of two ways: either descend into a madness and barbarism, which I’ve seen, or really go the other direction where great acts of love and kindness become paramount.
 It comes down to how we are going to behave during this time, individually, collectively, and how we’re going to treat each other.
 And so, my hope is that we really keep that in the forefront of our minds—that the time to really be very kind and generous toward one another is very important now, and that we kind of hold on to that as we go on into the future, because it’s going to be challenging.

 CR: It’s an optimistic hope in the face of despair.

 DJ: Yes, it is.
 Ultimately, when it comes down to it, it’s really the only thing to do.

-Amanda Tapp is an assistant editor at the Cairo Review of Global Affairs.
+Amanda Tapp is a researcher reporter at the Cairo Review of Global Affairs.

 Subscribe to Our Newsletter